 Learn more about British Columbia’s export opportunities in China.

 Japan is a key export destination for British Columbia goods, accounting for 10.2 per cent of B.C. exports in 2017.
-It is almost completely reliant on imports for its mined raw materials, and its participation in the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), as well as the Canada-Japan Economic Partnership Agreement (CJEPA), ensure it is open to Canadian suppliers of minerals and coal.
+It is almost completely reliant on imports for its mined raw materials, and expects to increase demand for metallurgic coal, copper and aluminum.
+British Columbia can meet many of these needs and prospects for continued growth remain strong.

 Learn more about British Columbia’s export opportunities in Japan.